sandorTuranszky/production-ready-expressjs-server/README.md

 - `npm install`

-## Create and connect to MongoDB Atlas cloud instance using the FREE plan
+## Create account and connect to MongoDB Atlas cloud instance using the FREE plan

 - Create an account with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/pricing) using the FREE plan and follow instructions [here](https://docs.atlas.mongodb.com/getting-started/)

+## Create account and connect to RedisLabs cloud instance using the FREE plan
+- Create an account with [Redislabs](https://redislabs.com/get-started/) using the FREE plan (choose Cloud Hosted - free up to 30MB) and follow instructions [here](https://docs.redislabs.com/latest/rc/quick-setup-redis-cloud/)

 ## Run server